Wednesday, December 11, 2024

 And a few birds flew to me and back to the branch.
 With Rosie running back to me she scattered the birds once more.
 They didn't revisit me again for the rest of the walk.

-The next day I needed to do a long walk for myself and for Rosie.
-Sometimes this will mean heading down the skimobile trail in the opposite direction of our land and trails.
+The next day Rosie and I needed to do a longer walk.
+Sometimes this will mean heading down the skimobile trail in the opposite direction of our trails.
 A half mile from the house I reached the peak of the first rise when the Chickadees returned to me!
-I couldn’t believe it as they filled a tree beside me for a third time.
-I stood silent, closed my eyes and this time felt their wings on my face as they swirled around me.
-Should I break into a Disney song from the animated SnowWhite cartoon?
+I stood in awe as they filled a tree beside me for a third time.
+I closed my eyes and whispered my gratitude to them as I felt little wings on my face as they swirled around me.

 I just stood there astounded at these little beings that were insistent on getting my attention once more and then honoring me with their trust as they flew so close to me.